ayalcinkaya/EmojiParser-iOS/README.md

 # EmojiParser-iOS

 EmojiParser is simple Swift (2.2) extension to UITextView class.
-It adds two function allowing you to parse the TextView in order to replace Emoji characters such like ":-)" by "😊".
+It adds two functions allowing you to parse an UITextView in order to replace Emoji characters such as ":-)" wich "😊".

 ![Demo](img/demo.gif)